AstridsFont/Oblata-Display/README.md

 # Oblata-Display

 Oblata Display is a high-contrast serif typeface with a subtle classical touch and expressive ligatures.
 Designed by Astrid Schäfer, it’s ideal for headlines, logos, book covers, and other attention-grabbing text.

-The font includes standard Latin characters, ligatures, and a carefully crafted kerning system.
+The font includes standard Latin characters, ligatures, and a kerning system.
 Hinting has been intentionally left out to preserve the elegance of the letterforms at display sizes.
+Tested with FontBakery – all critical checks passed.

 # License
 This font project is licensed under the SIL Open Font License, Version 1.1.